ibm-skills-network/author-workbench-knowledgebase/docs/labs/tools/cloud-ide.md

 - **Full version:** Once the application is running, encourage learners to continue through the rest of the lab to explore deeper explanations, code breakdowns, and additional insights.

-By structuring your CloudIDE lab in this way, you can cater to both quick learners who want a fast setup and those who prefer an in-depth understanding of the implementation.
+By structuring your Cloud IDE lab in this way, you can cater to both quick learners who want a fast setup and those who prefer an in-depth understanding of the implementation.